IsaakBerg/grasshopper-primer/en/1-foundations/1-2/1_grasshopper-object-types.md

 A component which contains at least 1 error is displayed in red.
 The error can come either from the component itself or from one of its inputs or outputs.

 ![IMAGE](images/1-2-1/1-2-1_006-object-colors.png)
 >1.
-A parameter with no warnings or erros
+A parameter with no warnings or errors
 2. A parameter with warnings
 3. A component with warnings
 4. A component with no warnings or errors